leelit/EventBus/README.md

 1、register events

 ```
-HandlerBus.register(EventType.MAIN_ACTIVITY_EVENT, this); // callback in main thread
+EventBus.register(EventType.MAIN_ACTIVITY_EVENT, this); // callback in main thread
-HandlerBus.register(EventType.OTHER_EVENT, this, false);  // callback in sub thread
+EventBus.register(EventType.OTHER_EVENT, this, ThreadMode.SUB_THREAD);  // callback in sub thread
 ```

 2、define your call back